Top 5 Reasons Churches Need to Prioritize Youth Ministry

 They can find entertainment and activities in other places.
 This does not mean that churches should never host functions that are fun or imaginative.
 But, church youth ministry must be characterized by the clear presentation of the Gospel.

 Youth workers must also teach the Scriptures so that teenagers see that there are Biblical principles that apply to their lives today.
-The Apostle Paul’s instruction in 2 Timothy 3:16-17 is an important passage that highlights the importance of teaching the Word of God in a way that impacts specific areas of life.
+The Apostle Paul’s instruction in

 2. Christian teens need fellowship with other Christian teenagers.